 4. Korky 95-4A Beehive Plunger

-Low-flow toilets conserve water by using as little as 1.28 gallons per flush.
-This is minimal compared to older commodes that go through as much as 6 gallons (2).
+Low-flow toilets reduce water waste by using as little as 1.28 gallons per flush.
+This is much less than older toilets that used as much as 6 gallons each time they were flushed (2).

-The Korky 95-4A is built to work on modern high-efficiency toilets.
-That includes models produced by popular brands such as Kohler, American Standard and more.
-Korky states that its toilet plunger can eradicate clogs in old toilets, too.
+The Korky 95-4A is designed to work on modern high-efficiency toilets, including products from leading brands such as Kohler and American Standard.
+Korky states that this toilet plunger can also remove clogs in old toilets.

 Flexible Beehive Cup

-Korky’s claim of this model being a universal-toilet plunger is somewhat misleading.
-Some customers have reported the plunger doesn’t seal around their toilet drains.
+Despite Korky’s claim that this model is a universal toilet plunger, some customers have reported that it wouldn’t seal around their toilet drains.